Tzinn98/Tribute-Page/README.md

 # Tribute-Page
-A project made from freecodecamp
+A project made from freecodecamp using HTML and CSS
-Html and CSS